jackmgc/bps_ml_report_dashboard/README.md

-# Run program aplikasi berbasis web yang berjalan pada local server
+# Run program aplikasi berbasis web yang berjalan pada local computer

 The GUI runs locally with Python.
 The full ETL/DW/ML pipeline still needs PostgreSQL, but you install and start PostgreSQL yourself; the app only checks